eosio-eps/EEPs/EIPS/eip-1.md

   * :arrow_right: Draft -- If agreeable, EEP editor will assign the EEP a number (generally the issue or PR number related to the EEP) and merge your pull request.
 The EEP editor will not unreasonably deny an EEP.
   * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the [EOS philosophy].
 * **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the EEP to be mature and ready to proceed to the next status.
 An EEP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core EEPs).
-  * :arrow_right: Last Call -- If agreeable, the EIP editor will assign Last Call status and set a review end date, normally 14 days later.
+  * :arrow_right: Last Call -- If agreeable, the EEP editor will assign Last Call status and set a review end date, normally 14 days later.
   * :x: Last Call -- A request for Last Call status will be denied if material changes are still expected to be made to the draft.
-We hope that EIPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.
+We hope that EEPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.
 Last Call will be denied if the implementation is not complete and supported by the community.
-* **Last Call** -- This EIP will listed prominently on the http://eips.ethereum.org/ website (subscribe via RSS at [last-call.xml](/last-call.xml)).
+* **Last Call** -- This EEP will listed prominently on the [NEED WEBSITE CREATED] website [NEED TO CREATE AN RSS] (subscribe via RSS at [last-call.xml](/last-call.xml)).
-  * :x: -- A Last Call which results in material changes or substantial unaddressed complaints will cause the EIP to revert to Draft.
+  * :x: -- A Last Call which results in material changes or substantial unaddressed complaints will cause the EEP to revert to Draft.
-  * :arrow_right: Accepted (Core EIPs only) -- After the review end date, the Ethereum Core Developers will vote on whether to accept this change.
+  * :arrow_right: Accepted (Core EEPs only) -- After the review end date, the [IF WE HAVE SOMETHING SIMILAR TO CORE DEVS] EOS Core Developers will vote on whether to accept this change.
 If yes, the status will upgrade to Accepted.
-  * :arrow_right: Final (Not core EIPs) -- A successful Last Call without material changes or unaddressed complaints will become Final.
+  * :arrow_right: Final (Not core EEPs) -- A successful Last Call without material changes or unaddressed complaints will become Final.
-* **Accepted (Core EIPs only)** -- This is being implemented by Ethereum Core Developers.
+* **Accepted (Core EEPs only)** -- This is being implemented by [FLAGGING FOR CORE DEV] EOS Core Developers.
-  * :arrow_right: Final -- Standards Track Core EIPs must be implemented in at least three viable Ethereum clients before it can be considered Final.
+  * :arrow_right: Final -- Standards Track Core EEPs must be implemented in at least three viable EOS clients [WILL WE NEED A DIFFERENT AMOUNT?] before it can be considered Final.
 When the implementation is complete and supported by the community, the status will be changed to “Final”.
-* **Final** -- This EIP represents the current state-of-the-art.
-A Final EIP should only be updated to correct errata.
+* **Final** -- This EEP represents the current state-of-the-art.
+A Final EEP should only be updated to correct errata.

 Other exceptional statuses include:

-* Deferred -- This is for core EIPs that have been put off for a future hard fork.
+* Deferred -- This is for core EEPs that have been put off for a future hard fork.
-* Rejected -- An EIP that is fundamentally broken and will not be implemented.
+* Rejected -- An EEP that is fundamentally broken and will not be implemented.
-* Active -- This is similar to Final, but denotes an EIP which which may be updated without changing its EIP number.
+* Active -- This is similar to Final, but denotes an EEP which which may be updated without changing its EEP number.
-* Superseded -- An EIP which was previously final but is no longer considered state-of-the-art.
-Another EIP will be in Final status and reference the Superseded EIP.
+* Superseded -- An EEP which was previously final but is no longer considered state-of-the-art.
+Another EEP will be in Final status and reference the Superseded EEP.

-## What belongs in a successful EIP?
+## What belongs in a successful EEP?

-Each EIP should have the following parts:
+Each EEP should have the following parts:

-- Preamble - RFC 822 style headers containing metadata about the EIP, including the EIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
-See [below](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md#eip-header-preamble) for details.
+- Preamble - RFC 822 style headers containing metadata about the EEP, including the EEP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
+See [LEAVING THIS IN AS WE'LL NEED TO CREATE OUR OWN VERSION AND THEN EDIT THIS LINK] [below](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md#eip-header-preamble) for details.
 - Simple Summary - “If you can’t explain it simply, you don’t understand it well enough.”
-Provide a simplified and layman-accessible explanation of the EIP.
+Provide a simplified and layman-accessible explanation of the EEP.
 - Abstract - a short (~200 word) description of the technical issue being addressed.
-- Motivation (*optional) - The motivation is critical for EIPs that want to change the Ethereum protocol.
-It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
-EIP submissions without sufficient motivation may be rejected outright.
+- Motivation (*optional) - The motivation is critical for EEPs that want to change the EOS.IO protocol.
+It should clearly explain why the existing protocol specification is inadequate to address the problem that the EEP solves.
+EEP submissions without sufficient motivation may be rejected outright.
 - Specification - The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (cpp-ethereum, go-ethereum, parity, ethereumJ, ethereumjs-lib, [and others](https://github.com/ethereum/wiki/wiki/Clients).
+The specification should be detailed enough to allow competing, interoperable implementations for any of the current EOS platforms [FLAG FOR EDIT >] (cpp-ethereum, go-ethereum, parity, ethereumJ, ethereumjs-lib, [and others](https://github.com/ethereum/wiki/wiki/Clients).
 - Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.
-- Backwards Compatibility - All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The EIP must explain how the author proposes to deal with these incompatibilities.
-EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
+- Backwards Compatibility - All EEPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+The EEP must explain how the author proposes to deal with these incompatibilities.
+EEP submissions without a sufficient backwards compatibility treatise may be rejected outright.
-- Test Cases - Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
-Other EIPs can choose to include links to test cases if applicable.
+- Test Cases - Test cases for an implementation are mandatory for EEPs that are affecting consensus changes.
+Other EEPs can choose to include links to test cases if applicable.
-- Implementations - The implementations must be completed before any EIP is given status “Final”, but it need not be completed before the EIP is merged as draft.
+- Implementations - The implementations must be completed before any EEP is given status “Final”, but it need not be completed before the EEP is merged as draft.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of “rough consensus and running code” is still useful when it comes to resolving many discussions of API details.
-- Copyright Waiver - All EIPs must be in the public domain.
-See the bottom of this EIP for an example copyright waiver.
+- Copyright Waiver - All EEPs must be in the public domain.
+See the bottom of this EEP for an example copyright waiver.

-## EIP Formats and Templates
+## EEP Formats and Templates

-EIPs should be written in [markdown] format.
+EEPs should be written in [markdown] format.
-Image files should be included in a subdirectory of the `assets` folder for that EIP as follow: `assets/eip-X` (for eip **X**).
-When linking to an image in the EIP, use relative links such as `../assets/eip-X/image.png`.
+Image files should be included in a subdirectory of the `assets` folder for that EEP as follow: `assets/eep-X` (for eep **X**).
+When linking to an image in the EEP, use relative links such as `../assets/eep-X/image.png`.

-## EIP Header Preamble
+## EEP Header Preamble

-Each EIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (`---`).
+Each EEP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (`---`).
 The headers must appear in the following order.
 Headers marked with "*" are optional and are described below.
 All other headers are required.

-` eip:` <EIP number> (this is determined by the EIP editor)
+` eep:` <EEP number> (this is determined by the EEP editor)

-` title:` <EIP title>
+` title:` <EEP title>

 ` author:` <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s).
 Details are below.>